 Our international operations provide a significant portion of our total revenue and expenses.
 Many of these revenue and expenses are denominated in currencies other than the U.S. dollar.
 As a result, changes in foreign exchange rates may significantly affect revenue and expenses.
-Fluctuations in the U.S. dollar relative to certain foreign currencies did not have a material impact on reported revenue and expenses from our international operations in the first quarter of fiscal year 2024.
+Fluctuations in the U.S. dollar relative to certain foreign currencies did not have a material impact on reported revenue and expenses from our international operations for the three and nine months ended March 31, 2024.